 Ways to Use Cowboy Candy

 - Tuna or Chicken Salad

 - Cream Cheese & Crackers

-With those ideas, you can’t go wrong making your own batch of Cowboy Candy.
+With those ideas, you can’t go wrong making your own batch.
 So, let’s get to this recipe already.

 - 2 cups apple cider vinegar

 - 4 cups granulated sugar

 - 1 tsp. ground cayenne pepper

 - With gloved hands, cut away stems from peppers.
 Slice into 1/4-inch slices.